- Why should you rent a car in the Philippines?

 Renting a car allows you to create and follow your own itinerary!

 You don’t have to worry about getting up early or missing the next bus.
 Leave or stay longer at an attraction when you feel like it.
 You may even choose to be on the road at night and relax in the morning.
 At any point in time, you can hop on your car and leave the city to explore waterfalls, caves, and beaches.

 The Philippines is an archipelago of more than 7000 islands.
 It has several prominent attractions that are heavily visited.

 However, there are still so many sites in the country that are barely visited.
-Because of lack of exposure, these sites is usually not easily accessible via public transport.
+Because of lack of exposure, these sites are usually not easily accessible via public transport.

 With a rented car, you can reach remote places and discover hidden gems in the country without time constraints.
 Car rental in the Philippines offers a more-than-your-typical holiday, which not all travelers have the privilege of experiencing.

 Best jump-off points for car rental in the Philippines

 Before signing up for car rentals, here’s a quick overview of the Philippines' geography to help you work out the important rental details:

 The Philippines is composed of three main island groups, which are Luzon, Visayas, and Mindanao.
 Each island group has a prominent jump-off point for car rental.

 Luzon is the northernmost island region in the Philippines and is where the central government resides.
 Some of Luzon’s notable areas include Metro Manila (including the capital city of Manila), Laguna, Tagaytay, Batangas, Pangasinan, La Union, Ilocos, and Baguio.
 The island of Palawan is also part of Luzon but you need to board a plane or ferry to get there from the main island.